yangqi/Htmldom/README.md

 Htmldom
 =======

-A Htmldom package for Laravel 4 based on Simple HTML Dom Parser
+A Htmldom package for Laravel 4 and 5 based on Simple HTML Dom Parser

 ## Installation